 An introduction to the study of computational and algorithmic processes and the insight such study provides into age-old questions about human creativity and intelligence, the nature of social networks, evolution and self-replicating systems, mind-body duality, language, and economic systems.
 Students will learn to read and understand short computer programs in a beginner-friendly language.
-No previous experience with computing is needed or assumed.

 Students entering 2012 and after: satisfies Mathematical and Quantitative Thought distribution requirement.

 Students entering before 2012: satisfies Mathematics distribution requirement.